ibm-cloud-docs/openwhisk/pkg_text_to_speech.md

 If you're not using {{site.data.keyword.openwhisk_short}} in {{site.data.keyword.cloud_notm}} or if you want to set up your {{site.data.keyword.texttospeechshort}} outside of {{site.data.keyword.cloud_notm}}, you must manually create a package binding for your {{site.data.keyword.texttospeechshort}} service.
 You need the {{site.data.keyword.texttospeechshort}} service user name, and password.

-Create a package binding that is configured for your Watson Speech to Text service.
+Create a package binding that is configured for your {{site.data.keyword.texttospeechshort}} service.
 ```
 ibmcloud fn package bind /whisk.system/watson-textToSpeech myWatsonTextToSpeech -p username <username> -p password <password>
 ```